iotmani/VarLogCollection/README.md

 ## Further improvements
 * Forward logs to a central system, with machines as parameters.
 A log forwarder job sends log events in batches to a message bus to be ingested by a central system, where machines are but another tag to potentially filter by.
+* Read larger chunks of text at a time for better IO performance, and adjust if a newline is present